Chargeback Disputes FAQ: How to Fight Chargebacks (2026)

 An effective chargeback rebuttal letter should include:

-2. Summary: A concise 2–3 sentence explanation of why the chargeback is invalid
+2. Summary: a concise two to three sentence explanation of why the chargeback is invalid

 Keep the letter to one page, professional in tone, and organized with numbered exhibits.
-Submit everything within your processor's deadline — late submissions are automatically rejected.
+Submit everything within your processor's deadline, because late submissions are automatically rejected.